 So perhaps we aren’t egos inside bags of skin or even separate egos at all.
 Maybe we are like windows or apertures or vortexes through which the universe is conscious of itself for a brief moment.
 While we are fond of saying things like “I came into this world,” isn’t it more accurate to say, “I came out of the universe?”
 Don’t people come out of the universe like leaves come out of trees or waves come out of oceans?
 Or as Watts asks, doesn’t the universe just “people?”

-And such questions are not merely academic.
+Such questions are not merely academic.
 If we think we are separate from the world, then it is more likely to feel like something alien to us that we must confront.
 But if we see that we came out of the universe, then we are more likely to treat the universe as our home.
 We will see that the environment that surrounds our bodies is as much a part of us as our heart or lungs.
 If we despoil the environment, we despoil ourselves; if we destroy the environment, we destroy ourselves.
 So perhaps we are the universe looking at itself from billions of perspectives.
 In fact, couldn’t we say that, in some sense, we are the universe?